 Table 7 summarise the noise levels recorded for this project.
-During the monitoring period, noise monitor at Location 2 have exceeded the criteria by up to 14 dB(A) for the Noise Affected NML and up to 07 dB(A) for highly noise affected while noise monitor at Location 1 was within the criteria set for this site.
+During the monitoring period, noise monitor at Location 2 have exceeded the criteria by up to 17 dB(A) for the Noise Affected NML and up to 10 dB(A) for highly noise affected.
+Location 1 have exceeded the criteria by up to 10 dB(A) and Location 3 have exceeded the criteria by up to 02 dB(A).
 Further monitoring is recommended, and vibration and noise controls should be implemented to maintain the structural integrity of surrounding structures and avoid discomfort to surrounding residents.